Norost/nrfs/Specification/file_system.rst

 A directory has type 2.

+It consists of two objects: one object with a header and hashmap at ID and one object for "heap" data at ID + 1 [#two_objects]_

+.. [#two_objects] The map and heap are split so the map can grow without needing to shift the heap data or leave large holes.
+   Fixing the heap ID relative to the map's ID allows loading it concurrently.

 A hashmap [#hashmap]_ is used to keep track of files.

 .. [#hashmap] Hashmaps are used as they are very simple to implement, scale